-Our counsel, Katten Muchin Zavis Rosenman, is of the opinion that, for U.S. federal income tax purposes, the notes should be classified separately from the shares of Class A common stock and should be treated as debt.
-Such opinion is based in part on the facts described in this prospectus and on various other factual assumptions, opinions, agreements, representations and determinations (including those discussed in more detail in the following paragraphs).
-Our counsel's opinion is not binding on the IRS or the courts, which may not agree with the treatment of the notes included in EYSs as debt for federal income tax purposes.
+Our counsel, Katten Muchin Zavis Rosenman, is of the opinion that, for U.S. federal income tax purposes, the notes should be classified separately from the shares of Class A common stock and should be treated as debt, and the lead underwriters have received an opinion from their counsel, Simpson Thacher & Bartlett LLP, that the notes should be so treated.
+Such opinions are based in part on representations and determinations that are discussed in more detail in the following paragraphs, and are not binding on the IRS or the courts, which may not agree with the treatment of the notes included in EYSs as debt for federal income tax purposes.
 There is no authority that directly addresses the tax treatment of securities with terms substantially similar to the EYSs.
 In light of this absence of any authority directly on point, neither we nor our counsel can conclude with certainty that an acquisition of EYSs should be treated as an acquisition of two separate instruments or that the notes included in the EYSs will be treated as debt for U.S. federal income tax purposes.
 We will treat, and, by acquiring notes, directly or in the form of an EYS, each holder agrees to treat the notes as our indebtedness for federal income tax purposes.

 The determination of whether an instrument is treated as debt or equity for U.S. federal income tax purposes is based on the applicable facts and circumstances.
 There is no statutory definition of debt, and the analysis of whether a purported debt instrument will be respected as debt for federal income tax purposes therefore relies principally on case law, which applies numerous factors that are intended to identify the economic substance of the investor's interest in the corporation to each situation presented.
-The opinion of counsel referred to above relies upon, among other things, an opinion of Houlihan Lokey Howard & Zukin Financial Advisors, Inc., a financial advisory firm.
-The opinion of Houlihan Lokey includes conclusions substantially to the effect that:
+The opinions of counsel referred to above rely upon certain representations and determinations by us, the lead underwriters and an independent appraisal firm, including representations and determinations by us and/or the independent appraisal firm substantially to the effect that: